Subscribe to new obituaries

 Survivors include wife, Ruth Nagengast of West Point

 Bill Nagengast of West Point and daughter, Courtney Lase – Zyrra

 Jackie (Todd) Repschlaeger of West Point and children – Darian and Drake Repschlaeger

 Tim Nagengast of Papillion

-Tami (Larry) Zobel of Bancroft daughter, Morgan (Jesse) Jacobsen – Peyton, Paisley and Parker; son, Mitchell Zobel and daughter, Madison Zobel
+Tami (Larry) Zobel of Bancroft and daughter, Morgan (Jesse) Jacobsen – Peyton, Paisley and Parker; son, Mitchell Zobel; and daughter, Madison Zobel

 Valdean and (the late Ron) Vrba of Fremont

 Norman and Judy Nagengast of California